-NOTE: Normally the setting range of the is 1 to 20.
+NOTE: Normally the setting range of the is 1 frame to 20 frames.
 However, the setting range will change accordingly if the frame rate of MJPEG on the <Video Frame Rate> setting page is 6 or smaller.

 NOTE: Make sure FTP configuration has been completed.
 Refer to section [FTP](#) of this chapter for further details.